bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

   MATCH (impacts)
 RETURN distinct impacts.resourceHostName
 ~~~
-{: #snippet-cypher-impact-yang2owl title="User query for the , in Cypher syntax."}
+{: #snippet-yang2owl-cypher-impact title="User query, in Cypher syntax, for rendering dependency relationships in a Neo4j NeoDash display."}

 Situation Analysis:
-: TBC
+: Decision-making based on the results of the upstream task is the responsibility of the network administrator,
+potentially supported by a complementary exploration of the ITSM-KG performed algorithmically or interactively to analyze a broader technical and operational context.

 #### Discussion {#sec-exp-yang2owl-discussion}